Search

 • Equipment checks and packing

 After an early ‘alpine start’ we will make our approach ascent towards the base of the Arete de Tsalion.
 This is a superb alpine climb on a big rock spur sitting high above Arolla.
 Long and with continued interest, the climb takes the spur almost direct to the skyline.
 At the summit skyline if time allows, we can continue to the rock spire summit Dent de Tsalion.
 The descent will involve traversing towards Col Bertol and descending from here back to the village of Arolla.
-We will then drive back to our hotel base in Saas Grund for a good rest and reset before the end of the week.
+A great way to end the week and exploring a new Alpine location.
+We will then drive back to our hotel base in Saas Grund for evening dinner and celebration drinks.

 Day 7 Saturday – Departure